azukaar/Cosmos-Server/readme.md

 Port 4242 is a UDP port used for the Constellation VPN.

-make sure you expose the right ports (by default 80 / 443).
+Make sure you expose the right ports (by default 80 / 443).
 It is best to keep those ports intacts, as Cosmos is meant to run as your reverse proxy.
 Trying to setup Cosmos behind another reverse proxy is possible but will only create headaches.

 You also need to keep the docker socket mounted, as Cosmos needs to be able to manage your containers.

 You can tweak the config file accordingly.
 Some settings can be changed before end with env var. [see here](https://cosmos-cloud.io/doc/9%20Other%20Setups/#env-var).

-if you are having issues with the installation, please contact us on [Discord](https://discord.gg/PwMWwsrwHA)!
+If you are having issues with the installation, please contact us on [Discord](https://discord.gg/PwMWwsrwHA)!